-PSYC210 Abnormal Psychology 3 CLASS HOURS/3 CREDITS

-This course explores the diagnosis, treatment and care of the symptoms associated with abnormal behavior.
+PSYC210 Abnormal Psychology 3 Class Hours/3 Credits This course explores the diagnosis, treatment and care of the symptoms associated with abnormal behavior.
 The theoretical causes of various types of psychological disorder - particularly the neurotic, psychotic, and mood disorders will be presented as will a historical perspective regarding treatment.
 The history surrounding the treatment of mental illness will be discussed.
 The psychodynamic, cognitive behavioral and medical model approaches to treatment will be emphasized (Prerequisite: PSYC101)

-PSYC211 Social Psychology 3 CLASS HOURS/3 CREDITS

-This course surveys the major areas of social psychology - the science of individual human behavior in social situations.
+PSYC211 Social Psychology 3 Class Hours/3 Credits This course surveys the major areas of social psychology - the science of individual human behavior in social situations.
 The course emphasizes an understanding of the important methods, terms, theories, and findings in the field of social psychology.
 By understanding social psychology we can become more aware of others and ourselves.
 It is required that you have passed an Introductory Psychology course before taking this class.
 The course employs primarily a lecture format, although your comments, questions, and discussion are strongly encouraged.
-(Prerequisite: PSYC101)

-SOCC101 Introduction to Sociology 3 CLASS HOURS/3 CREDITS

-The course provides an introductory study of sociology using the principles and methods of social sciences and the scientific method.
+SOCC101 Introduction to Sociology 3 Class Hours/3 Credits The course provides an introductory study of sociology using the principles and methods of social sciences and the scientific method.
 Sociological principles, sociological perspectives, and the relationship of the individual to society groups will be emphasized.
 Culture and the elements influencing society today are major themes of the course.
 Other topics that will be examined include socialization, social structure, stratification, race, class, family, education, population, economics, religion, gender, age, and social change.
 Sociological research and the role of sociologists in the modern world are discussed.
 Students learn to think critically about the nature of society and social institutions.

 SOCC110 Cultural Anthropology 3 Class Hours/3 Credits An exploration of Homo sapien's origins and the development of cultural differences and similarities.
-An examination of what the similarities and differences and similarities.
-An examination of what the significances mean and why they are valuable.
+An examination of what the similarities and differences mean and why they are valuable.